 With AMP emails, users can book meetings, place orders, register, provide feedback right inside the emails.
 They don't have to leave the email inbox for performing any actions.
 The touch of personalization in the dynamic content boosts the audience's engagement.
 The efforts genuinely pay off with high conversion rates and a loyal customer base.

-It's clear that the drip campaigns using AMP emails skyrocket the email marketing results.
-If you're wondering which platform you should use for email marketing campaigns, we would strongly recommend you to check 'Mailmodo.'
+The drip campaigns using AMP emails skyrocket the email marketing results.
+If you're wondering which platform you should use for email marketing campaigns, we recommend you check Mailmodo.

 Mailmodo amplifies drip campaigns through several factors, including AMP emails, marketing automation, CRM integrations, etc. Apart from these, their team of experts is always available to help you design and send drip campaigns to millions of users.